 Content Policy

-A unique feature of Illinois workNet is the ability to access local and statewide work support resources and services all in one location via the Internet.
-Illinois residents and businesses can find information relative to their area based on their geographic location.
+A unique feature of Illinois workNet is the ability to access local and statewide work support resources and services in one location via the Internet.
+Illinois residents and businesses can find information about their area based on location.

-In order to provide local information, in each Local Workforce Innovation Area (LWIA) selected staff are given access and support to publish to Illinois workNet local content areas.
-To assist LWIAs with maintaining the quality and consistency of local information, this local content policy has been developed.The purpose of this policy is to provide a framework for adoption by Local Workforce Innovation Boards (LWIB) in tandem with their Local Workforce Innovation Area (LWIA).
-This policy may be adopted as written or modified, while keeping the intent of the policy to uphold standards to ensure that those who use Illinois workNet will find the quality and consistency of information published to the portal of value and within the purpose and goals of Illinois workNet.
+To provide local information, in each Local Workforce Innovation Area (LWIA), selected staff are given access and support to publish to Illinois workNet local content areas.
+This local content policy has been developed to assist LWIAs with maintaining the quality and consistency of local information.
+This policy provides a framework for adoption by Local Workforce Innovation Boards (LWIB) in tandem with their LWIA.
+This policy may be adopted as written or modified while keeping the intent of the policy to uphold standards to ensure that those who use Illinois workNet will find the quality and consistency of information published to the portal of value and within the purpose and goals of Illinois workNet.

 Local areas must designate LWIA staff as editors but may select to have LWIA staff and partners as authors.
 Either way, the LWIA will have a process in place to: